 Tip #9: See something, say something.

-These days, law enforcement officers are always on the news telling you that if you see something, say something.
-Remembering this simple phrase is one of the greatest safety tips for airports and other public places.
+These days, law enforcement officers are always saying that if you see something, say something.
+Remembering this simple phrase is a great safety tip for airports.
 If something doesn’t look right, it probably isn’t.
-Many people, these days though, are either too busy to pay attention to their surroundings or are too scared of being wrong to say something.
-But, safety is one of those situations where it’s better to be safe than sorry.
+Many people these days are either too busy to pay attention to their surroundings or are too scared of being wrong to say something.
+But, it’s better to be safe than sorry.
 Telling a police officer or security guard about something suspicious just means that someone will check it out.
 So, if it turns out you were wrong, no big deal.
 If it turns out you were right, however, saying something may save lives.

 So, pay attention as you walk through the airport.
 If you see something that doesn’t look right, say something to the nearest officer or security personnel.

 Falling victim to crime while traveling is the fastest way to ruin a vacation.
-But, with these simple safety tips for airports, you can rest assured that this portion of your trip will be safer for your entire family.
+But, with these simple safety tips for airports, you can make this portion of your trip safer for your family.
 Want more tips on flying with kids?
-Read my common mistakes to avoid when flying with toddlers, best and worst snacks for airplanes, how to prepare kids for long flights, and tips for flying with kids.
-Have a safety tip that I forgot?
-Leave a comment and share it with other readers.
+Read common mistakes to avoid when flying with toddlers, best and worst snacks for airplanes, how to prepare kids for long flights, and tips for flying with kids.
+And check out how to plan an epic family vacation.
+For more safety tips for airports, see TSA’s website.
 Happy (and safe) travels!